-- WaterWall Place JV 93% interest in a joint venture that was formed to invest in a multi-family development project in Houston, Texas.
-The estimated total cost of the project is expected to be \$65.0 million and the project will consist of 322 units upon completion.
+- WaterWall Place JV 93% interest in a multi-family development project in Houston, Texas that was completed in July 2014.
 An affiliate of Hines owns the remaining 7% interest in this joint venture.
-As of March 31, 2014, 135 units have been delivered and 126 leases have been executed.
-Construction began in July 2012 and is expected to be completed by June 2014, although there can be no assurances as to when construction will be completed. - @1377 51.7% ownership interest in a \$33.4 million multi-family development project in Atlanta, Georgia that was completed in March 2014.
-The project consists of 215 units and was 62% leased as of March 31, 2014. - Ponce & Bird JV 83% interest in a joint venture that was formed in July 2012 to invest in a multi-family development project in Miami, Florida.
+The project was 68% leased as of August 1, 2014. - @1377 51.7% ownership interest in a multi-family development project in Atlanta, Georgia that was completed in March 2014.
+The project consists of 215 units and was 95% leased as of June 30, 2014. - Ponce & Bird JV 83% interest in a joint venture that was formed in July 2012 to invest in a multi-family development project in Miami, Florida.
 The estimated total cost of the project is expected to be \$66.0 million and the project will consist of 276 units upon completion.
 An affiliate of Hines owns the remaining 17% interest in this joint venture.
-Construction began in April 2013 and is expected to be completed by December 2014, although there can be no assurances as to when construction will be completed.

-• Flagship Capital JV - 97% interest in a joint venture with Flagship Capital GP, which was formed to provide real estate loans.
-The joint venture has eight loans receivable, totaling \$38.9 million, outstanding as of March 31, 2014.
+Construction began in April 2013 and is expected to be completed by December 2014, although there can be no assurances as to when construction will be completed. - Flagship Capital JV 97% interest in a joint venture with Flagship Capital GP, which was formed to provide real estate loans.
+The joint venture has seven loans receivable, totaling \$33.8 million, outstanding as of June 30, 2014.
 Flagship Capital GP owns the remaining 3% interest in the joint venture.
 The Company is not affiliated with Flagship Capital GP.
-See Note 5 - Real Estate Loans Receivable for additional information regarding these loans receivable.
+See Note 5 Real Estate Loans Receivable for additional information regarding these loans receivable.